datacarpentry/python-ecology-lesson/_episodes/05-merging-data.md

 {: .language-python}

-When we concatenate DataFrames, we need to specify the axis. `axis=0` tells pandas to stack the second DataFrame under the first one.
+When we concatenate DataFrames, we need to specify the axis. `axis=0` tells pandas to stack the second DataFrame UNDER the first one.
 It will automatically detect whether the column names are the same and will stack accordingly.
 `axis=1` will stack the columns in the second DataFrame to the RIGHT of the first DataFrame.
 To stack the data vertically, we need to make sure we have the